ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning

-Unlike previous meta-learning based fusion approaches, our work specifically addresses the challenges associated with manually designing fusion losses.
-This focus represents an effort to refine and automate the process of creating effective fusion loss functions, a key aspect of previous work that often relied on manual intervention.
-Our methodology distinguishes itself through its learnable loss function, with its parameters proposed by the loss proposal module.
-This adaptive property allows our loss function to adapt to various scenarios and tasks.
-Moreover, while it is common for existing methods to incorporate a reconstruction module within the framework to aid the training of the fusion network, our method employs the reconstruction loss in a novel way.
-Specifically, the reconstruction loss is used to train the loss proposal module.
-This is done without affecting the training of the fusion module itself, thus enabling a finer and more autonomous learning process for the fusion network.
+Unlike previous fusion approaches based on meta-learning, our work specifically targets the challenges associated with designing fusion loss functions.
+This emphasis represents a concerted effort to refine and automate the design of effective and adaptive fusion loss functions, a process that previously depended heavily on manual intervention.
+Our methodology stands out with its learnable parameterized loss function, whose parameters are dynamically proposed by the loss proposal module.
+This adaptability allows our loss function to be versatile, suitable for a wide range of scenes and tasks.
+Moreover, while existing methods often incorporate a reconstruction module within the framework to aid in training the fusion network, our approach uses reconstruction loss to specifically train the loss proposal module.
+This is aimed at maximizing the preservation of information from the source images.
+This approach does not affect the training of the fusion module itself, thereby enabling a more refined and autonomous learning process for the fusion network.